soumyadip1995/BabyGPT/README.md

 ## language models

 Trying to build language models from scratch to develop intuition.
 Will slowly scale up to transformers.
+A toy implementation of a bigram language model and n gram language model has been included above.

 ### TO DO